Farmersville High School (Texas)

 Farmersville High School is a public high school located in Farmersville, Texas, United States.
-It is part of the Farmersville Independent School District located in eastern Collin County and, as of the 2018-2020 realignment, is classified as a 4A school by the UIL.
+It is part of the Farmersville Independent School District located in eastern Collin County and, as of the 2024-2026 realignment, is classified as a 4A school by the UIL.
 The school is located on the northwest side of the city of Farmersville.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school received a rating of "B" from the Texas Education Agency.

 Athletics

 The Farmersville Farmers compete in the following sports: